 Check your email address submitted in the application regularly so that you don’t miss your ITMO University Acceptance Letter.
 It may take up to three weeks after the submission deadline to receive this email.

 Most Bachelor’s programs require passing a Russian proficiency test as well as two subject tests depending on your chosen program.
+You can find the information about which tests are required for each particular program, as well as their schedules and examples of tasks, on the official website of the University's Admission Office.
 Typical subject tests include math, physics, IT, and chemistry.
-You can take the tests as part of the Unified State Examination (available via Russian consulates) and provide the results to ITMO University.
-Alternatively, you can take the online entrance tests organized by ITMO University, – you’ll just need to pick this option when completing your application form.
+You can take the tests as part of the Unified State Exam (available via Russian embassies and consulates) and provide the results to ITMO University.
+Alternatively, you can take the online entrance tests organized by ITMO University; you’ll just need to pick this option when completing your application form.
 Make sure to mail your application documents to ITMO’s Admission Office (see below) first; it is only after the Office receives the documents that you’ll become eligible for taking the online tests.
 Several days before the examination day you’ll be sent an email with specific instructions on how these tests will take place.

 Prospective international students have the chance to pre-qualify for Bachelor's degree programs in Math and IT by participating in ITMO University’s international entrance competitions.
 Winning the competition automatically qualifies you for enrollment, which means that you won’t have to go through the entrance exams when applying to ITMO.

 To enter the Russian Federation all international visitors are required to have the official visa stamp in their passports.
 Citizens of some countries do not require visa to enter the Russian Federation, but in most cases the duration of their stay in Russia is limited.
 Please contact the Russian consulate in your home country to check the visa requirements.